Travel & conservation company, since 1991

 © Akagera National Park/ African Parks

-The dogs, named Reza, Gozer, Max, Duco, Barak, Bruno, Bronco and Tigo, are all three year old males.
-The dogs arrived with two professional trainers and a handler who will be instrumental in the training of new handlers over the course of the year.
-The programme is being funded by the Rwanda Development Board.
+The dogs, named Reza, Gozer, Max, Duco, Barak, Bruno, Bronco and Tigo, are all three-year-old males.
+The dogs arrived with two professional trainers and a handler who will be instrumental in training new handlers over the course of the year.
+The Rwanda Development Board is funding the programme.

-The dogs will predominately be used to track poachers and will be deployed in an areas where there is evidence of poaching or along the periphery of the park to monitor the fences.
-They are capable of restraining poachers until the rangers are able to arrest them but the focus is on tracking.
+The dogs will predominately be used to track poachers and will be deployed in areas where there is evidence of poaching or along the periphery of the park to monitor the fences.
+They are capable of restraining poachers until the rangers can arrest them, but the focus is on tracking.

-The program hopes to prevent illegal poaching activities, provide a quicker response to intel and help secure the 1,122km² park’s boundary.
-The dogs will be protecting the park’s small herd of elephants, Masai giraffe and grey crowned cranes to name a few.
+The program hopes to prevent illegal poaching activities, respond quicker to intel and help secure the 1,122km² park’s boundary.
+The dogs will be protecting the park’s elephants, Masai giraffes and grey crowned cranes, to name a few.

 malinois